nnicobar/nnicobar.github.io/pages/contact.md

 (I have avoided writing @ to discourage bots and spiders)

-Additionally, you can access my Github and LinkedIn profiles (which I check less frequently) using the buttons at the bottom of the page.
+Additionally, you can access my Github and LinkedIn profiles (which I check less frequently) using the icons at the bottom of the page.

+As far as my Youtube Channel is concerned, you may or may not find anything on it.
+Use the icon below to view it.
+(This is the only Youtube account I have, any other channel by my name isn't mine).

-I do not have a Facebook account or a Youtube Channel at the moment, so any account you find by my name is not me.
+I do not have a Facebook account so any account you find by my name is not me.